davvid/mutuple/README.md

 ## Gotchas

-Modifying tuples is (obviously) a wild thing to do in Python.
+Modifying tuples is a wild thing to do in Python.

-While there are safe ways to use this package, there are also many things that can go wrong.
-This is not an exhaustive list of gotchas; it's just a sampler.
+While there are (questionably?) safe ways to use this package, there many things that can go wrong when miused.
+This is not an exhaustive list of gotchas.

 * Editing a tuple changes its `hash(...)` value.

-* Editing a tuple after adding it to a `set` is questionable at best.
+This means that bad things will happen if you edit a tuple after adding it to an associative container (i.e. `set` objects and `dict` keys).

-Python `set` containers expect that the `hash(...)` of the objects does not change once the object is added, but editing a tuple effectively changes its `hash()` value.
+* Python `set` containers expect that the `hash(...)` of the objects does not change once the object is added to a `set`.
+Editing a tuple effectively changes its `hash()` value, which "breaks" python and creates a `set` with a `tuple` in it that cannot be removed!

-* Editing a tuple after using it as a key in a `dict` can lead to situations where the tuple's entry cannot be removed from the container.
-This is also due to the fact that the tuple's `hash(...)` value is changed.
+* Editing a tuple after using it as a key in a `dict` behaves the same way ~ the tuple's entry cannot be removed from the `dict`.
+This is also due to the fact that the tuple's `hash(...)` value changed after adding it to the container.

+## Maintenance Status

+`mutuple` is feature complete and stable.
+New features will not be added outside of corrections to the implementation, packaging, documentation and test suite.

 ## Links